DRI-network/RICO/resources/en/Complete Walkthrough.md

 #### Retrieve Initial Deposit tokens

 One last thing to do before we can call it a day (or a RICO) is to receive the tokens that were kept for the owners.
-In this case we have make a Initial Deposit that has allocated 10% of the total tokens to be transferred to our owners after 180 days.
+In this case we have make an Initial Deposit that has allocated 10% of the total tokens to be transferred to our owners after 180 days.

 Let's try passing 180 days on our testnet and see what happens: